Frequently Asked Questions

 I live on a paving moratorium street in El Cerrito.
 What do I do?

 The Regional PSL ordinance applies to streets covered by the El Cerrito paving moratorium.
-All properties are eligible to apply for a Time Extension Certificate.
+All properties are eligible to apply for a Time Extension Certificate if they have been through a recent title transfer.
 If that does not provide enough time, and if excavation is unavoidable, then special street restoration requirements will apply.
 Here is a link to the City of El Cerrito's paving moratorium information: El Cerrito Paving Moratorium

 What if I don't have online access?